framitdavid/pcf-cli-proxy-tools/readme.md

 To enable HTTPS interception (needed for Dynamics):

 1. Run the proxy
-2. Open [http://mitm.it](http://mitm.it) in the same Chrome window ss the script opned
+2. Open [http://mitm.it](http://mitm.it) in the same Chrome window the script opened
 3. Download and install the certificate for your OS
-4. Restart npm run dev:proxy -- YourComponentName
+4. Restart `npm run dev:proxy -- YourComponentName`

 ---